 Primary tool for user interface interaction is the menu.
-MidPoint user interface is functionally divided into two parts, therefore there are also two parts of the menu:
+MidPoint user interface is functionally divided into three parts, therefore there are also three parts of the menu:

 - Self-service user interface deals with the things that the user can do for oneself: displaying list of account, changing password, requesting a role and so on.
 This is relatively simple part of the user interface.
-It is often accessible to all the users. - Administration user interface deals with management of other users, roles, organizational structures and the configuration of midPoint itself.
-This is a very comprehensive and often complex user interface.
+It is often accessible to all the users. - Administration user interface deals with management of other users, roles, organizational structures and similar midPoint objects.
+This is a very comprehensive and considerably complex user interface.
 Usually only a privileged user has access to this part of the user interface.
+Parts of this interface are often used to support delegated administration and role management therefore it is also meant for security officers, resource owners, role engineers and similar expert users. - Configuration user interface deals with configuration of midPoint itself.
+It is used to customize midPoint behavior, set fundamental policies and rules that form the foundation of midPoint deployments.
+This part of user interface is usually used only by identity management engineers.